The three main standing committees are:

 The Town Clerk, Mrs Viv Tunnadine is an experienced qualified clerk.
-Mrs Tunnadine was a committee member of the Cumbrian Branch of the Society of Local Council Clerks (SLCC), and a Cumbria Association of Local Councils (CALC) panel member for the Local Council Award Scheme which has been designed to celebrate the successes of the very best local councils, and to provide a framework to support all local councils to improve and develop to meet their full potential.
+Mrs Tunnadine is a member of the Society of Local Council Clerks (SLCC), and is a Cumbria Association of Local Councils (CALC) panel member for the Local Council Award Scheme which has been designed to celebrate the successes of the very best local councils, and to provide a framework to support all local councils to improve and develop to meet their full potential.

 The clerk is the council’s principal executive and adviser.
 The clerk is not answerable to any individual councillor – not even the chairman.
 He/she is an independent and unbiased employee of the council, recognising that the council is responsible for all decisions and taking instruction from the council as a body.
 If the council has other members of staff then the clerk is their line manager.

 As the council’s proper officer the clerk is responsible for implementing council policy; ensuring the council acts within the law; advising the council on all aspects of its work and may have delegated powers of decision making especially in urgent situations.

 The clerk has a key role in advising the council, and its members, on governance, ethical and procedural matters.